Mortgage Fraud Just Hit 1 in 118 Applications, Here's What Real Estate Agents Need to Know

 Month 3+: Launch your marketing push and start building your first-year client base (ongoing).

-The 7-step framework isn’t designed to create barriers—it’s designed to create legitimate, protected transactions that benefit everyone: consumers get qualified professionals, agents get legal authority and support, and brokers build profitable teams.
+The 7-step framework isn’t designed to create barriers, it’s designed to create legitimate, protected transactions that benefit everyone: consumers get qualified real estate professionals, agents get legal authority and support, and brokers build profitable teams.

-Following this roadmap, you can be licensed and making your first commission within 2–6 months.
+Following this roadmap, you can become a licensed real estate agent and start making your first commission within 2–6 months.
 Skipping steps or rushing through education costs you time, money, and credibility in your first year.

 Start this week.
 Your first deal is waiting.